 Algorithms for Quantum Simulation:

 Exact results on otherwise intractable quantum problems have been long sought in a diverse array of fields including: quantum chemistry, materials science, high energy physics, and solid-state physics.
 Unfortunately, the complexity of quantum many-body problems has left long-standing open problems.
 Quantum algorithms can be used to speed up calculations on quantum many-body problems.
-Work in our group constructs and examines quantum algorithms designed to speed up solutions to important quantum many-body problems.
+Work in our group constructs and examines quantum algorithms designed to solve important quantum many-body problems.
 For example, we constructed an algorithm for quantum simulation of energy gaps.

 Phys.
 Rev. Research 4, L032013 (2022).